An Unhappy World

 “I also want to commit murder!
 I want to be a virtuous and joyful murderer!”

-And I continued hurling even greater outrages at them.
-But they knew I was incapable of killing anyone, and they looked at me with complete composure — and it was then that I understood they had defeated me.
+And I went on hurling even greater outrages at them.
+But they knew I was not capable of killing anyone, so they regarded me with perfect composure — and it was then that I knew they had defeated me.
 Theirs was a look of triumph: the triumph of good, of society.
-They had seen in me the destiny of my own happiness, and I myself had revealed it to them through my actions and my words.
+They had seen in me the destination of my happiness, and I had revealed it to them myself, through my words and my actions.

-Since then, I have been a jester.
-They allow me to say whatever I like — the greatest nonsense, however crude, at any moment and to any person.
+Since then, I am a jester.
+They allow me to say whatever I like — the wildest nonsense, however coarse, at any moment and to anyone.
 I appear on television and shout whatever comes into my head.
 Everyone hears it and everyone laughs in the end.
-At first some are scandalised, but then they understand that it is necessary, for the common good, to permit that purging through the mouth of the marvellous comic — the marvellous man of astonishing wit who is content with nothing and looks at everything askance.
+At first a few are scandalised, but soon enough they understand that it is necessary, for the common good, to permit such venting through the mouth of the marvellous comic — the marvellous man of prodigious wit who is content with nothing and looks at everything askance.